Gernott/mask/Documentation/BackendPreview/Index.rst

 Besides setting a FontAwesome Icon for you content element, you can also provide a custom preview image.
 This can be done by placing a 32x32 pixel png image or svg graphic into the :ref:`specified<extension-settings-backend-preview>` folder for preview images.
 The name of the image has to be the key of your element.
-For example my_element.png or my_element.svg.
+For example `my_element.png` or `my_element.svg`.
 Ideally this should be a screenshot of your element or a nice icon.
 It will be shown in the new contentelement wizard and as the preview icon in the backend.

+When the new icon is not showing up in the "new content element" wizard, clear your browser's local storage.